 Puxian Pagoda, Samantabhadra Bodhisattva Vase

-In reality, this building erected during the Ming Dynasty (1368-1644) and have been considered as the handle of the sword that killed the elephant.
+In reality, this building was erected during the Ming Dynasty (1368-1644) and has been considered as the handle of the sword that killed the elephant.

 The Moon over Water